Skip to Content

 With these percentages in mind, let’s say that a non-custodial parent has two children, makes $100,000 per year, and can subtract $3,000 in monthly deductibles.

-If we plug those numbers into our equation, it’d look a little something like this:
+If we plug those numbers into our equation, it looks like this:

 ($100,000) ÷ (12 months) – ($3,000) x (%25) = $1,333.00

-As you can see, this parent would end up paying roughly $1,333 in monthly child support payments.
-We say “roughly” here, because judges are always free to modify the total amount as they see fit.
+As you can see, this parent would end up paying roughly $1,333 in monthly child support.
+We say “roughly” here because judges are always free to modify the total amount as they see fit.

 We should also note that this equation doesn’t apply to the upwardly affluent.
-Non-custodial parents who make more than $9,200 per month should consult an attorney about child support estimates, since standard guidelines aren’t applicable.
+Non-custodial parents who make more than $9,200 per month should consult a Denton County child support lawyer about child support estimates, since standard guidelines aren’t applicable.

 Courts in the Lone Star State don’t mess around when it comes to enforcing child support.
 Indeed, for each order of support a judge makes, an order for wage garnishment is automatically paired with it.